 TC is a non-binary Indigenous Pasifika, and Nepalese woman born in Fiji and living in Canada.
-She is in the final defence stage of her doctoral degree through the University of Calgary studying leadership, policy, & governance.
-TC received her master’s degree in leadership and training in 2005 through Royal Roads University and she has been an ICF certified coach since 1998.
+She completed her doctoral degree through the University of Calgary studying leadership, policy, & governance.
+TC received her master’s degree in leadership and training in 2005 through Royal Roads University and she has been an International Coach Federation (ICF) certified coach since 1998.

-TC coaches and trains leaders predominantly in government, healthcare, and education.
-She was diagnosed with autism at 48-years-old which resulted in an evolution of her career.
-TC focused her doctoral research on how higher education leaders, faculty members, and staff can enhance services and outcomes for Autistic students in higher education.
-From the findings of her research, TC is developing a series of online asynchronous micro-trainings for leaders and staff of organizations to learn about autism and Universal Design (UD) in the organizational and educational settings that benefit all employees, stakeholders, and end-users.
+TC has coached and trained leaders predominantly in government, healthcare, and education since 1998.
+As a result of her late autism diagnosis at 48-years-old, TC’s career evolved to include research and work that centres around autism.
+TC focused her doctoral research on how higher education leaders, faculty members, and professional staff can enhance services and outcomes for Autistic students in higher education.
+Along with Dr. Kristen Gillespie-Lynch, TC is currently co-leading a cross-institutional collaborative study on autism & Universal Design (UD) for faculty.
+TC is also developing a series of online asynchronous micro-trainings on autism and UD for leaders, faculty, and staff of higher education institutions.
+The micro-trainings will expand into healthcare and the organizational setting and will be available for leaders, supervisors, managers, employees, stakeholders, and end-users.

 Since becoming diagnosed in 2017, TC has co-founded the Autistic Researchers Committee (ARC) at the International Society for Autism Research (INSAR); spoken on autism related topics across Canada; published academic literature on autism and the implications for higher education; been appointed an editorial board of the scientific journal Autism in Adulthood; become a member of the grant review board of the Autism Intervention Research network for physical health (AIR-P) with $15 million USD to allocate to relevant autism research, and she sits on the advisory board at the Sinneave Family Foundation where they are currently designing the Autism College Prep online training program for Autistic individuals transitioning from high school to post-secondary education.